Kidel/AGIW-Bing/README.md

  ```

   (without the log file) if you want to check your progress on the terminal (don't be afraid if the first results are all errors, it's normal since the requests run all in parallel and errors are faster).
- * You'll have all the files you need in the output folder and in logsGet.txt (probably several thousands of html files and a csv file with your surname).
+ * You'll have all the files you need in the output folder and in htmlFiles folder (probably several thousands of html files and a csv file with your surname).
- * failed.txt will have any query that has failed in bingSearch.js, meaning that you can rename it set it as input in config.js.